e-picas/dotfiles/README.md

 I use the [lesspipe](http://www-zeuthen.desy.de/~friebel/unix/lesspipe.html) tool by *Wolfgang Friebel* to view some special files with `less`.
-As the original repository is under SVN and hosted by [SourceForge](http://sourceforge.net/projects/lesspipe/), I use the internal `git-svn` command to track the original SVN sources on branch `lesspipe` of this actual package and define this branch as a submodule.
-SVN config (for fresh clones):
+As the original repository is under SVN and hosted by [SourceForge](http://sourceforge.net/projects/lesspipe/), I use the internal `git-svn` command to track the original SVN sources on branch `lesspipe` of this actual (GIT) package and define this branch as a submodule.
+Corresponding SVN config (for fresh clones):

     [svn-remote "svn"]
         url = svn://svn.code.sf.net/p/lesspipe/code